rvk7895/EleAtt-RNN-for-Action-Classification/README.md

 Remote Repository - [Github](https://github.com/rvk7895/SMAI_S22_48)

 ## Files
-`gru.ipynb` - consists of the standard GRU model on the UCF dataset\
+`att_gru_jhmdb.ipynb` - consists of the Vanilla and with EleAtt gate implementation of GRU on the JHMDB dataset\
-`att_gru.ipynb` - consists of the GRU model with EleAtt gate on the UCF dataset\
+`att_gru_ucf101.ipynb` - consists of the Vanilla and with EleAtt gate implementation of GRU on the UCF101 dataset\
-`att_gru_jhmdb.ipynb` - consists of the GRU models with EleAtt gate on the JHMDB dataset
+`att_lstm_jhmdb.ipynb` - consists of the Vanilla and with EleAtt gate implementation of LSTM on the JHMDB dataset\
+`att_lstm_ucf101.ipynb` - consists of the Vanilla and with EleAtt gate implementation of LSTM on the UCF101 dataset\

 ## TODOs
 - [x] Implementations of Standard GRU
 - [x] Implementaiton of GRU with attention layer
+- [x] Implementation of Standard LSTM
+- [x] Implementation of LSTM with attention layer